 So how do you give your customers all of the information they need while keeping your reply short and concise?
-It’s easy enough if you just train your brain to do it and use the handy tools at your disposal.
+It’s easy enough to train your brain to do it and use the handy tools at your disposal.

-Here are the top 4 ways to shorten your responses:
+Here are the top 4 ways to shorten customer service responses:

 1. Make sure you understand the customer’s question.